Yuri Khukhrov: Biography

 Since 1958 Yuri Khukhrov has participated in Art Exhibitions.
 He painted portraits, landscapes, cityscapes, genre paintings, still life, etudes done from nature.
 His personal exhibitions were in Leningrad (1958, 1970) and Saint-Petersburg (1995, 1997, 2004).

-In 1962–1969 years, Yuri Khukhrov taught painting and drawings at the Leningrad Higher School of Industrial Art named after Vera Mukhina.
+In 1962–1969, Yuri Khukhrov taught painting and drawings at the Leningrad Higher School of Industrial Art named after Vera Mukhina.

-Yuri Khukhrov was a member of the Saint Petersburg Union of Artists (before 1992 named as the Leningrad branch of Union of Artists of Russian Federation) since 1958.
+Yuri Khukhrov was a member of the Saint Petersburg Union of Artists (before 1992 named as the Leningrad branch of Union of Artists of Russian Federation) from 1958.

-Yuri Dmitrievich Khukhrov died November 22, 2003, in Saint Petersburg.
-His paintings reside in Art museums and private collections in the Russia, Finland, in the U.S., France, and throughout the world.
+Yuri Dmitrievich Khukhrov died on 22 November 2003 in Saint Petersburg.
+His paintings reside in Art museums and private collections in Russia, Finland, the U.S. and France, and throughout the world.